Blog

 Catering25–32%Guaranteed headcount helps planning

-Delivery-only28–32%Platform fees (15–30%) are separate
+Delivery-only28–32%Platform fees are separate from food cost

 The Pricing Formula